Donald Trump 2016 presidential campaign: Women

 There was a large gender gap in support for Trump, with women significantly less likely to express support than men.
 A March 2016 poll showed that half of U.S. women had a "very unfavorable" view of Trump.
 A separate March 2016 poll showed women favoring Hillary Clinton 55 percent to 35 percent over Trump, "twice the gender gap of the 2012 presidential election", while a Gallup poll showed a 70 percent unfavorable rating.
 A May 2016 NPR article, citing a poll that showed Clinton leading Trump among women by 17 percentage points while Trump led among men by five points—a 22-point gender gap—suggested that "the Trump–Clinton gender gap could be the largest in more than 60 years".

 By mid-October 2016 an average among 12 polls showed Trump trailing by 15 percentage points among women but ahead by five points among men.

 Both before and during his presidential campaign, Trump made a number of comments about women that some viewed as sexist, or misogynistic.
-A number of these are discussed below under controversies.
 Trump won among white women overall, winning nearly twice as many non-college educated white women than Clinton, although Clinton outperformed Trump with votes from college-educated white women.